Denis Odoi

-Denis Frimpong Odoi (born 27 May 1988) is a professional footballer who plays for Belgian First Division A side Club Brugge.
+Denis Frimpong Odoi (born 27 May 1988) is a professional footballer who last played for Belgian Pro League side Royal Antwerp.
 A right-footed full-back who can play on both sides, he is nicknamed the Professor because of his maturity and discipline on the field of play.
 Born in Belgium, and a one-time representative of the Belgium national team, he represents the Ghana national team.